 Our main sources of funding come from philanthropic foundations, businesses and private donors.

-The foundation is a 501© (3) tax-exempt corporation.
-All donations to the foundation are tax deductible.
+All donations to the organization are tax deductible.

 Tali Kaplan, Executive Director